 Following in the Lasallian traditions, many Manhattan College students actively define their commitment to social justice and community service by participating in immersion and service experiences around the city, country, and world.

-Each year Campus Ministry and Social Action (CMSA) organizes its L.O.V.E. program (Lasallian Outreach Volunteer Experience), which gives students the chance to travel to some of the world’s poorest areas in New Orleans, Kenya, Ecuador, the Dominican Republic, and West Virginia to volunteer with people of very different socioeconomic backgrounds.
+Each year, Campus Ministry and Social Action (CMSA) organizes its L.O.V.E. program (Lasallian Outreach Volunteer Experience), which gives students the chance to travel to some of the world’s poorest areas in New Orleans, Kenya, Ecuador, the Dominican Republic, and West Virginia to volunteer with people of different socioeconomic backgrounds.

 The Arches program brings strength to freshmen

 Students also have the opportunity to live in Common Interest Communities (CIC).
-The CIC initiative helps students connect with others who share their interests and forge friendships that will last through the remainder of their college experience—and beyond.
+The CIC initiative helps students connect with others who share their interests and forge friendships that will last throughout their college experience and beyond.